In part 1 of our look at sleep and the immune system, we focused on sleep itself. In part 2, we examine the link between sleep and immune function.

 Sleep helps our body to repair itself.
 Mathew Walker, a neuroscientist, states that “sleep is the single most effective thing we can do to reset our brain and body health each day”(4).

 Other factors that are adversely affecting you’re the quality of your sleep, such as imbalances of blood sugar, hormones or stress responses, and maybe affecting your quality of sleep, which needs further investigation.
 Seeing a functional medicine practitioner about your sleep may help optimise your sleep, immune system, and your health.
-Contact us to arrange a free 20-minute chat to see how we can help.

 Most people when they hear ‘eat your broccoli’ may think of it as being just one of the government’s recommended ‘5-a-day’ fruit and vegetables (1) and that they know it's important to eat your greens.
 Some may think of the overcooked, soft broccoli they endured with their school meals?

 So….
 Does it matter what vegetables we eat or how we prepare them, as long as we eat some?
 Are there any that stand out that may be more advantageous for protecting our health?